NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/O/Oak Potion.md

 * * *

 After you drink this bitter draft, your skin thickens like bark.
-You gain the effects of a 2nd-rank [[Spells/Oaken Resilience|Oaken Resilience]] for 10 minutes.
+You gain the effects of a 2nd-rank [[Oaken Resilience|Oaken Resilience]] for 10 minutes.

 *Source: Pathfinder GM Core*
 *ORC*